guillermopachon/PML_CourseProject/pml_cp.md

 prediction <- predict(mFit, testing)
 ```

-So, the predicted 20 *classe* values por **testing** are: ``B, A, B, A, A, E, D, B, A, A, B, C, B, A, E, E, A, B, B, B``.
+So, the predicted 20 *classe* values for **testing** are: ``B, A, B, A, A, E, D, B, A, A, B, C, B, A, E, E, A, B, B, B``.

-## Conclussions
+## 6. Conclussions

 * We use Random Forests as prediction method with 10-fold cross-validation.
-This method give us a 0.99276 Accuracy.
+This method give us a 0.992152 Accuracy.

 * The final random forests model contains 10 trees with 28 variables tried at each split.